 Our learning mentor also works with small groups of children to solve social problems by providing them with a safe space to discuss their problems and come up with agreed solutions.

 We have a school counsellor who works with us one day week.
 He uses play therapy techniques to support children who may need extra help because of a very specific issue, or personal event.
 They usually work with a child in one session a week for around 10 – 12 weeks.
 They only ever work with children one they have full and understanding and consent of the chid parent or guardian.
-We have seen the positive impact this work has had on many children in our schools.
+We have seen the positive impact this work has had on many children in our school.